Looking for a job is a job itself! There are many things to think about:

-These two guides provide a readable review of the steps involved:
+These three guides provide a readable review of the steps involved:

-- The Prime Objective: A Job-Seeking Guide for Ex-Offenders — Includes a lot of information about the process of finding a job specifically for those in re-entry.
+- The Prime Objective: A Job-Seeking Guide for Ex-Offenders (2015)– Includes information about the process of finding a job specifically for those in re-entry.
 There are details about what an employer can ask about your convictions, as well as how to find out about and remove any hiring restrictions you may have.

-HINT: You will need to be able to use a computer to complete many job applications.
+HINT: You will need a computer to complete many job applications.
 You will also need to have an email address so the employer can contact you.
 Contact your local library to learn about free computer classes in your area.
-You can also go to the Computer Tips on FirstFind.org to launch free tutorials that will take you through each step of setting up email and search the web.
+You can also go to the Digital Learning page on FirstFind.org to launch free tutorials that will take you through each step of setting up email and search the web.

-If you want one-to-one help with your job search, here are a few places to contact and visit:
+If you want one-to-one help with your job search, here is where you can go:

-- The Westchester Putnam One Stop helps Westchester and Putnam job-seekers.
-You can find and register for workshops, trainings, orientations and more.
-There are One-Stop Employment Centers in White Plains, Yonkers, Mount Vernon, Peekskill, and Carmel.
+- The Westchester Putnam One Stop.
+You can find and register for workshops, training, orientations.
+There are Department of Labor One Stop Employment Centers in White Plains, Yonkers, Mount Vernon, Peekskill, and Carmel.
 One Stops are a gateway to job opportunities that you can’t access elsewhere; be sure to connect with this resource.
 Here is a list of their locations and hours.
 Information specific to reentry from the Department of Labor is available on the web here or as a pdf for download here.

 - The Osborne Association is an organization in the Bronx that provides services to people and families of people who have been incarcerated.
 The Career Center at Osborne Association has job training programs that are open to people living in lower Westchester (Yonkers, Mount Vernon, New Rochelle).

 - The Yonkers and New Rochelle Public Libraries offer Job Search Help sessions where you can meet with a job search coach for help with resumes, online applications, job searching, and interviewing.
-Call the Yonkers Public Library Will Branch 914-337-1500 ext.
-315, Yonkers Public Library Riverfront Branch 914-375-7966 or the New Rochelle Public Library 914-813-3746 for more information.
+Call the Yonkers Public Library Riverfront Branch 914-375-7966 or the New Rochelle Public Library 914-813-3746 for more information.
 (New Rochelle counseling hours are Tuesdays, 4:45pm-7:45pm) -***These sessions will resume when libraries re-open.
 For now, tap the one-to-one online coaching available here.***

 - The White Plains Education & Training Center (WPETC) offers a series of Job Search Directions workshops, as well as other learning and training opportunities.
-Check the weekly newsletter posted on this page to find out what programs are scheduled.
-You can also call for information at 914-422-8200.
+Call for information at 914-422-8200.
 (Information is available in both English and Spanish.)

 If you are a person with a disability you can receive special assistance.
 A “disability” can be any physical or mental impairment that makes it difficult for a person to work.
 Substance abuse, learning disabilities, and mental health issues may qualify as a disability.
-Contact one of the agencies below for more information.
+See this page for supports available For those with Disabilities.